RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/destructive-sampling-form.md

 Click on Interactions and select Destructive Sampling from the menu at the top.

 The next step is a workaround, and will be improved in time:
 Destructive sampling records can only be created with a specimen being selected on the next screen.
-However, assuming you haven’t yet selected and specimens to sample, the below workaround allows you to create a blank record:
+However, assuming you haven’t yet selected any specimens to sample, the below workaround allows you to create a blank record:
 Enter a catalog number - all catalog numbers are eight digits  (any valid number but 00000001 may be easiest to remember).
 Click ok.

 ![image](https://user-images.githubusercontent.com/6713716/178464566-e8eabd67-0275-42a1-a87a-67de54f9c7d8.png)